MarceauKa/shaark/readme.md

 - [Puppeteer](https://github.com/GoogleChrome/puppeteer) will be used by default to save the webpage as a PDF.

-You can adjust archiving configuration and test it in the settings section.
+Learn more in the [archiving documentation](https://github.com/MarceauKa/laravel-shaarli/blob/dev/documentation/archiving.md).

 ## Contribute